paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2010-02-04T13:33:37Z
   url: http://hackyourday.com
   content: |
-    As a web-designer I'm obsessed with icons and I so rarely find ones I truly love.
+    As a web-designer I’m obsessed with icons and I so rarely find ones I truly love.
 These are just so clean, wonderful work, thank you for them!

 - author: Kevin
   gravatar: baeb2ace989575cdadb5d1e86b91988f